Orgest Gava

-Orgest Gava (born 29 March 1990) is an Albanian professional footballer who plays as a midfielder for KF Tomori in the Kategoria e Parë.
+Orgest Gava (born 29 March 1990) is an Albanian professional footballer who plays as a midfielder for AF Elbasani in the Kategoria superiore.

 Club career

 Lushnja

 In July 2017, Gava joined newly promoted Albanian Superliga side Lushnja by signing a one-year contract.
 In an interview, Gava said that he was happy to be part of Lushnja.
-He made his competitive debut for the team on 10 September in the opening matchday of championship against Vllaznia Shkodër, scoring an owngoal in the first half in an eventual 0–2 defeat at the neutral ground of Loni Papuçiu Stadium.
+He made his competitive debut for the team on 10 September in the opening matchday of championship against.
 One week later, Gava scored his maiden goal, the opener with a shot just inside the box, but Lushnja was defeated 3–1 by Flamurtari Vlorë.
 With Lushnja already relegated, in May 2018 Gava stated that he'll leave the club once his contract expire.